zhexiao/ezhost/docs/getting_started.rst

 Basic Usage
 ---------------

-After you installed ezhost from pip, you can easy to running the following command to generate a new server:
+After you install ezhost from pip, you can easy to run the following command to generate a new server:

 Using login user and password
 ~~~~~~